Mortgage rates are determined by the supply and demand for mortgage bonds in the bond market.

 The Role of the Federal Reserve

 As you can see from the chart, the Fed owned zero ($0) mortgage bonds prior to 2008.
-Once the financial crisis happened, the Fed decided to start buying mortgage bonds in order to drive down interest rates and stimulate the economy.
-Since 2009, the Federal Reserve has purchased a staggering $1.7 trillion of mortgage bonds, and they’ve been the largest buyer of bonds in the market.
+Once the financial crisis happened, the Fed decided to start buying Treasury bonds and mortgage bonds in order to drive down interest rates and stimulate the economy.
+Since 2009, the Federal Reserve has purchased a staggering $1.6 trillion of mortgage bonds, and it has been the largest buyer of bonds in the market.

 Here are Three Trends to Watch in the Coming Months: